Robbery Getaway Driver Pleads Guilty

 On December 9, 2017, Provost was arrested by Waterbury Police officers in a motel room that was occupied by VITO and another individual.
 At the scene, officers recovered a silver and beige handled CO-2 powered BB gun, a black ski mask, a gray ski mask, $542 in cash, and multiple packs of cigarettes.
 Officers also seized a red Ford Explorer that had been used during several of the robberies.
 VITO was arrested shortly thereafter.

-Provost and VITO have been detained since there arrests.
+Provost and VITO have been detained since their arrests.

 VITO is scheduled to be sentenced by U.S. District Judge Stefan R. Underhill on August 31, 2018, at which time he faces a maximum term of imprisonment of 25 years.